OUR PROGRAMS

 Justin

-Accessibility is a central focus of Justin’s professional work as an Urban Planner and much of the community work he engages.
+Accessibility is a central focus of Justin’s professional work as an Urban Planner and much of the community outreach in which he engages.
 He believes in the idea of easily accessible information and physical places to better connect people to the things they need.

 Follow Justin on X @justin_mondok to learn more about the work he does.